 Let's start with an easy one!
-Tell us your name, the course you studied and university.
+Tell us your name, your course and where you studied.

-My name is Ben, Ben Phillips-Farmer, I actually just changed it because I was meant to be getting married in June, we actually didn't get married [due to COVID19] but we changed our names anyway!
+My name is Ben Phillips-Farmer, I actually just changed it because I was meant to be getting married in June.
+We actually didn't get married [due to COVID19] but we changed our names anyway!
 I was studying psychology at Birkbeck university.

 Congratulations on your name change and forthcoming wedding!
 If you cast your mind back to when you first started your Masters at Birkbeck, how did you feel about starting your course?

 Yeah, I was really excited to start my course just because it is a subject that I'd wanted to delve more into for quite a long time, and I had done various personal research into it, but I'd never approached it from an academic point of view, so I was really excited about that.
-I was slightly apprehensive about the level that I was stepping into just because I hadn't done it, had any academic background in psychology before.
-So it was a definite level up.
+I was slightly apprehensive about the level that I was stepping into just because I didn't have any academic background in psychology before - it was a definite 'level up'.
 So it was a mixture of apprehension and excitement, really.

-Thinking about that then the academic writing side, was there any sort of specific support that your university offered around supporting the academic writing side?
+Thinking about the academic writing side, was there any sort of specific support that your university offered?

-Birkbeck were great actually, there were a number of different opportunities, whether online through the Moodle network or actual face-to-face seminars as well.
-I didn't actually access them too much because I was so busy, I was working as well as studying, but there was a lot on offer.
+Birkbeck were great actually.
+There were a number of different opportunities, whether online through the Moodle network or actual face-to-face seminars as well.
+I didn't access them too much because I was so busy, I was working as well as studying, but there was a lot on offer.
 Like I say, I wish that I could have accessed more of the support that was available.

-Would you say that you felt that there was a lot of support from your university from the get go of starting your course, or did it kick in more as you progressed?
+Did you feel that there was a lot of support from your university from the get go of starting your course, or did it kick in more as you progressed?

-Good question.
-I’m trying to remember.
+Good question - I’m trying to remember.
 I think that I definitely noticed it more on my way through the course, rather than at the beginning.
-I think that some of some of the stuff that I realised was that was actually there since the beginning and had actually been happening regularly.
-But it just took me a while, I guess, to identify what I had to work on and what would be good to work on, and then once I had done that, there were specific resources available. and things to hone those skills.
-It took a while, I just jumped into this new level of academia and just to get my head around what I actually what were my blind spots.
-And you know, what could I improve.
-So that took a little while, I guess.
-And then, yeah, I guess I was just trying to understand the kind of language of the academic world and and what was available and what out of that would help me.
+But it just took me a while, I guess, to identify what I had to work on and what would be good to work on, and then once I had done that, there were specific resources available, and things to hone those skills.
+I had just jumped into this new level of academia and to get my head around what actually what were my blind spots, what could I improve took a bit of time.
+I was trying to understand the language of the academic world and what was available, and what out of that would help me.

-Did you use the Studiosity service to get some feedback on the academic writing side?
+Did you use the Studiosity service to get some feedback on your academic writing?

 Yeah, I did.
-That was actually a really helpful thing to access, because Birkbeck made it really clear that that was available, so I knew that was that from the start.
-So I knew that I was going to use it from the start, and it was really, really helpful because obviously you can use it at any time and because I was working full time, studying full time and also working quite a weird schedule as well and with the evening lectures, it was just really helpful to have something that you could go to at any point in time and get a really quick response from.
+That was actually a really helpful thing to access, because Birkbeck made it really clear that was available, so I knew that I was going to use it from the start, and it was really, really helpful.
+You can use it at any time, and because I was working full time, studying full time and also working quite a weird schedule as well, and with the evening lectures, it was just really helpful to have something that you could go to at any point in time and get a really quick response from.

 What were the biggest challenges for you in your studies?

-I think the main one that I realised towards the end of the course was that I only got three rounds of feedback, so although I had assignments spread throughout the year, I submitted my first four or five before Christmas and then had already finished my next few before I got feedback from them, so it's really difficult to actually identify what I could improve, and that was the biggest challenge throughout the year, is that there was only two or three points of feedback after a bunch of submissions.
+I think the main one that I realised towards the end of the course was that I only got three rounds of feedback from the uni, so although I had assignments spread throughout the year, I submitted my first four or five before Christmas and then had already finished my next few before I got feedback from them, so it's really difficult to actually identify what I could improve, and that was the biggest challenge throughout the year, is that there was only two or three points of feedback from the uni.

-There were there were points where I was writing my next assignment and had nearly finished and then had gotten feedback, the last lot of feedback from the time before, and then had realised that my whole structure was what they had picked up on as being not great the time before, so I had to kind of just reorder everything and so I think it would have been really, really helpful if there was a way to have, and I guess that's the benefit of doing it spread out over a longer period of time, to just spread out that feedback, so that you have more access to each improvement that you're making as well in your writing, because there's obviously different feedback.
-The more you improve, the more honed in feedback you get, it was just a bit of a slow process that happening through the year.
+There were points where I was writing my next assignment and had nearly finished, and then I got my last lot of feedback from the time before, and realised that my whole structure was not great the time before, so I had to kind of just reorder everything.
+So I think it's really, really helpful when you have more access to feedback, each time you're making an improvement in your writing, because there's obviously different feedback for different things.
+The more you improve, the more honed in feedback you get.
+It was just a bit of a slow process that happening through the year.

-It was good though, it was really good, because you just kind of had to get on with it as well, which meant that your mindset was just there a whole year, well mine was anyway, because I was just spending every moment that I had on the course.
-It's not like my mind ever lapsed out there again until I went on to my dissertation, where I did have a couple weeks break, my mind was just constantly in the trying to improve zone.
+It was really good though because you just kind of had to get on with it, which meant that your mindset was just 'there' for the whole year.
+Well mine was anyway, because I was just spending every moment that I had on the course.
+It's not like my mind ever lapsed out, until I went on to my dissertation, where I did have a couple weeks' break.
+My mind was just constantly in the 'trying to improve' zone.

 I'm really hoping that you're going to have a bit of a rest now!

-Well, I actually am now, this has been really nice.
-I've kept my job on a few days a week remotely, part time, which is really, really nice, and I'm going to do just a day a week throughout my course, but I mean, we moved out [to the Netherlands] last week and I've already had five days off, so it's actually weird, it's weird not having anything to do.
+I actually am now, this has been really nice.
+I've kept my job on a few days a week remotely, part time, which is really, really nice, and I'm going to do just a day a week throughout my course.
+But I mean, we moved out [to the Netherlands] last week and I've already had five days off, so it's actually weird, it's weird not having anything to do.

 What kinds of learning support did you receive from your university during your course?
 Are there any specific types you can recall?

-So like I said, I didn't access as much as I would have liked to, but I did go to, once I realised that there were drop in seminars at different times, I did manage to go to a couple of them, so I went to a really helpful one on essay structure, which was great because I think I'd kind of assumed that I knew how to do that.
-I don't know what I was basing that assumption on because when I went to this workshop, there was a set way of ordering paragraphs and stuff which I hadn't really clocked onto before, I was just kind of trial-and-erroring it, and the feedback that I had gotten that hadn't necessarily pointed out to me that there was, you know, a set way of doing that.
+So I didn't access as much as I would have liked to, but once I realised that there were drop-in seminars at different times, I did manage to go to a couple of them, so I went to a really helpful one on essay structure, which was great because I think I'd kind of assumed that I knew how to do that.
+I don't know what I was basing that assumption on because when I went to this workshop, there was a set way of ordering paragraphs and stuff which I hadn't really clocked onto before, I was just kind of trial-and-erroring it, and the feedback that I had gotten from the uni hadn't necessarily pointed out to me that there was, you know, a set way of doing that.
 So that was really helpful.
 That was probably most memorable one, like I say, I wish that I could have gone to more.